 In the ‘60s, Thoroughbred racing was still prominent in the magazine.
 The first article in each issue was the legendary Raleigh Burroughs’ column about the racing scene, and the yearly stallion issue was devoted to racing Thoroughbreds.

 But the other horse sports were gaining prominence.
-Reports on the top shows like Devon, Upperville, and the indoor shows like the Pennsylvania National and the National Horse Show in Madison Square Garden (N.Y.) became more and more descriptive and colorful in their writing.
+Reports on the top shows like Devon (Pennsylvania), Upperville (Virginia), and the indoor shows like the Pennsylvania National and the National Horse Show in Madison Square Garden (New York) became more and more descriptive and colorful in their writing.

 Many writers who reported on shows for the Chronicle wrote under pen names, like “Tanbark” and “Fencepost.”
 But Margaret L. Smith always wrote under her own name.
 In a 1960 report on the Pennsylvania National, she described a battle between two Thoroughbreds—Cold Climate and Bold Minstrel–for the prestigious conformation hunter title.
 In the ‘60s, the conformation hunters were the stars, the best horses.
 And Cold Climate was just 5 at that point, having been shown in the green conformation division as a 3- and 4-year-old.